strawberry-tools/www.strawberryssg.com/src/content/features.md

 ### Mastodon Shortcode

-Embed Mastodon toots in your Gotham pages with this Mastodon shortcode.
+Embed Mastodon toots in your Strawberry pages with this Mastodon shortcode.
 You can pass the toot URL and optionally, a width and height.
 Keep in mind that the width and height are considered suggestions to Mastodon and it will render mostly based on the content it's trying to show.